ozkary/ozkary.github.io/_posts/2003/2023-04-22-data-engineering-process-foundamentals-design-planning-exercise.md

 $ terraform -v
 ```

-We should get the following output:
+We should get an output similar to this:

 ```bash
 Terraform v1.3.7